 Each cruise on the MV Mirimar takes passengers up the Brisbane River for a fascinating wildlife experience in the spring and summer months.

-On the trip upriver, passengers hear expert commentary about the river, flying-fox habits, and wildlife facts as they cruise at a leisurely pace past landmarks on the ever-changing riverscape.
+On the trip upriver, passengers hear expert commentary about flying-fox habits and wildlife facts as they cruise at a leisurely pace past landmarks on the ever-changing riverscape.

 The boat pauses at sunset at Norman Creek, home to breeding black, grey-headed and sometimes little red flying-foxes.
 However, our environment is ever-changing and bats sometimes move roosts, so numbers are unpredictable.
 Still, as the sun sinks, silhouetted flying-foxes swirl into the darkening sky, scattering to find food for themselves and their young in the flowering trees of Brisbane suburbs.